igalloway/airy_docs/docs/index.md

   * **Deprecate if No-longer Maintained**: On each release cycle, the CogniPilot technical steering committee (TSC) will make a decision on whether to maintain official support for each vehicle platform or whether to adopt a new platform.
 This is to combat the slow creep in lines of code due to vehicle specific edge cases.

+## Software Stack
+* Ubuntu 22.04
+* Zephyr RTOS 3.5
+* ROS 2 Humble
+* Gazebo Garden

-## Currently supported platforms:
+## Currently supported platforms

 ### Rover
    * [B3RB](./reference_systems/b3rb/about.md)
    * ELM4

+## Get started

+To get started follow the guide on [how to install on a computer](./getting_started/install.md).

+## CogniPilot's next release
-CogniPilot's upcoming release, to be named, but going by B-Mythical (a mythical creature with a name starting with B) will have planned additional support for:
+To still be named, but going by B-Mythical (a mythical creature with a name starting with B) will have planned additional support for:

 ### Mulirotor
    * NXP RDDrone